 99designs takes a bit of an unconventional approach to its testimonial page.
 Using a star-rating system not usually seen in the B2B sector, the page is headlined with an eye-catching video, with customer reviews below it.
 Plus, it gives users the ability to sort through customer reviews by category so they can read the ones most relevant to them.

 Slack's customer testimonials are under a section they’ve called “Customer Stories,” highlighting an individual company per post.

-Slack uses individual testimonials to highlight specific key product features and how the customer used them — a genius way to give a tour of a product while also letting happy customers sing your praises.
-Each review features a quote that summarizes how Slack helped the customer’s business.
+Slack uses individual testimonials to highlight key product features and how the customer used them — a genius way to give a product tour while also letting happy customers sing your praises.
+In addition, each review features a quote that summarizes how Slack helped the customer’s business.
 From each blurb, visitors can click to learn more about the specifics of that customer case study to get even more insights.

 Dribbble's testimonial page is filled with bright, happy colors and highlighted quotes.
 What we love about this page is how honest and straightforward the user reviews are.

 It's quickly clear to a reader that these testimonials haven't been altered or edited — which lends the site a degree of authenticity and trustworthiness that might convince someone to start using the product.
 Avoid over-editing your customer’s testimonials.
 Otherwise, it’ll sound like you wrote them, even though you didn’t.